 You can find practise IELTS tests on the official IELTS website.

-2. Practise your study skills.
-The IELTS test doesn’t leave you much time to think things through so make sure that you are able to read, identify and prioritise the key components of the task quickly - leaving you more time to consider your response.
+The IELTS test doesn’t leave you much time to think things through so make sure that you are able to read, identify and prioritise the key components of the task quickly.
+This will leave you more time to consider your response.

-4. The best IELTS preparation?
-Practise makes all the difference.
-Even if your English skills are excellent, don’t be complacent; to get a good mark you will need to familiarise yourself with how the test works to make use of your time so make use of all the online resources out there.
+Even if your English skills are excellent, don’t be complacent.
+To get a good mark you will need to familiarise yourself with how the test works to make good use of your time, so make use of all the online resources out there.
 Remember it’s not pass or fail but a score from 0-9.

-5. Getting your IELTS is like getting your driver’s licence; you want to have some lessons before taking the test.
+Getting your IELTS is like getting your driving licence; it's better to have some lessons before taking the test.
 Language schools around the world provide IELTS preparation.
 These practise all the skills needed for your exam, as well as mock exams; when you get to the actual one you’ll feel right at ease.